OneArm logotype

 The Solution

-We began with a thorough audit, identifying what existed, what users loved, and what was missing.
-We then explored over 10 competitor ecosystems, gaining valuable insights into scalable design patterns and effective engagement strategies.
-With this, we developed an architecture for a digital rewards system that could scale over time.
+I began with a thorough audit, identifying what existed, what users loved, and what was missing.
+I then explored more than 10 competitor ecosystems, gaining valuable insights into scalable design patterns and effective engagement strategies.
+With this foundation, I developed an architecture for a digital rewards system that could scale over time.

 Surf City 5K Race badge